solazverULAB2018/api-projex/README.md

 ### Run in development environment

-1. Open `set-env` file and modify it as follows:
+1. Open `set-env.sh` file and modify it as follows:

     ``` shell
         # Change this